yjh-jy/dsa3101-bank-marketing-group-1/customer_engagement/engagement_summary.md

 - Logistic Regression: to examine the relative contribution of each feature to engagement likelihood.
 - Decision Tree Feature Importance: to assess which variables best split engaged vs non-engaged customers.

+Logistic regression and shallow decision trees (max depth = 4) were selected for their interpretability and simplicity, to identify key behavioural drivers of engagement without overfitting.
 This multivariate exploration provides an additional layer of insight beyond individual variable associations, supporting the identification of meaningful behavioural patterns.

 ### A. Logistic Regression Results
 A logistic regression model was fitted using numeric and boolean customer-level features (excluding the target variable).
 This model aimed not to provide a reliable prediction of engagement, but to provide an initial indication of which attributes, when considered together, are associated with higher engagement.